 We all know how difficult it can sometimes be to choose your first Forex broker, although it may not seem to be the case at first.
 After all, you have so many different things to consider, such as your safety and security, which one gives you the most opportunities and tools for reaching success, and much more.

 Having reviewed dozens upon dozens of Forex environments and different Forex brokers, we believe, that we know what are the exact defining characteristics of a good Forex broker, and how to identify the good ones from the bad ones.
-Below are some of the international brokers that we believe to be the absolute best, as they stand out from all the other ones by fulfilling these very characteristics that we have mentioned above.
+Below you can find our Forex broker listing, where we’ve included some of the international brokers that we believe to be the absolute best, as they stand out from all the other ones by fulfilling these very characteristics that we have mentioned above.
 Make sure to check these brokers out, and you can be sure that you won’t be disappointed.

 FCA, CySEC, IFSC, ASIC, DFSA